AtlasICL/dotfiles/README.md

 ./dotfiles/setup.sh
 ```

+# Backups

+- The script will create time-stamped backups for any files it may overwrite.
+- The backups can be found at `~/atlas-setup-backups/`

 # Notes

 - You should modify the `.gitconfig` in your home folder to with your name and email.